-Years ago I heard a pastor share that his staff had sent a questionnaire out to parents of the youth asking them what their greatest fears were and consequently where they needed the most support in regard to raising their kids.
+Years ago I heard a pastor share that his staff had sent a questionnaire out to parents of the youth asking them what their greatest fears were and consequently where they needed the most support regarding raising their kids.
 Drugs, premarital sex, all the usual suspects were listed, except for one that this pastor thought (especially for boys) could be their undoing.

-I’ve already given away in the title of this post what this pastor thought could be the culprit in robbing young men of their futures, LAZINESS.
-I agree wholeheartedly as I have had to watch this silent killer of dreams totally dismantle lives that had every ingredient to be both successful and a good example for others.
+I’ve already given away in the title of this post what this pastor thought could be the culprit in robbing young men of their futures, laziness.
+I wholeheartedly agree as I have had to watch this silent killer of dreams dismantle lives that had every ingredient to be both successful and a good example for others.

-A vice young men are constantly being warned of is pornography.
+A sin young men are always being warned of is pornography.
 However, I would argue that the habit of laziness, whether it be physical, intellectual, or spiritual can be even more devastating to a boy’s life.

 One of the reasons that I am not a fan of video games, other than the fact that they are addicting, is that no matter how long a video game is played there is rarely anything beneficial (to the boy and especially for others) that is ever produced.
-Another problem is that they have the ability to consume so much time, time that is not spent creating and physically playing.
+Another problem is that they can consume so much time, time that is not spent creating and physically playing.

 I think the hard physical work (chores) that families commonly did for themselves are no longer a requirement for kids.
 Helping with housework, yard work, the family garden, taking care of any pets – these are done by parents now or hired out to others.